iiasa/ixmp/doc/source/api/python_reporting.rst

    A Reporter is used to postprocess data from from one or more :class:`ixmp.Scenario` objects.
 The :meth:`get` method can be used to:

+   - Retrieve individual **quantities**.
+A quantity has zero or more dimensions and optional units.
+Quantities include the ‘parameters’, ‘variables’, ‘equations’, and ‘scalars’ available in an :class:`ixmp.Scenario`.

    - Generate an entire **report** composed of multiple quantities.
 A report
      may:

        - Read in non-model or exogenous data,
-       - Trigger output to files(s) or a database, or have other external side effects.
+       - Trigger output to files(s) or a database, or

-   - Retrieve individual **quantities**.
-A quantity has zero or more dimensions and optional units.
+       - Execute user-defined methods.

    Every report and quantity (including the results of intermediate steps) is identified by a :class:`utils.Key`; all the keys in a Reporter can be listed with :meth:`keys`.

-   Reporter uses a :doc:`graph <graphs>` data structure to keep track of *computations*, the atomic steps in postprocessing: for example, a single calculation that multiplies two quantities to create a third.
+   Reporter uses a :doc:`graph <graphs>` data structure to keep track of **computations**, the atomic steps in postprocessing: for example, a single calculation that multiplies two quantities to create a third.
 The graph allows :meth:`get` to perform *only* the requested computations.
 Advanced users may manipulate the graph directly; but common reporting tasks can be